School of Communication Sciences and Disorders (CSD)

 During fieldwork, you have the opportunity to integrate theory with practice under the direction of a registered occupational therapist.
 Fieldwork placements expose you to a broad range of clients, different models of practice and a variety of practice settings.
 Opportunities for fieldwork experiences are diverse.

 We are located in London, Ontario, which has one of Canada’s largest health care centres.
 The program has priority for placements primarily in Southwestern Ontario, and some opportunities to travel internationally and to Northern Ontario.
+Students will be assigned fieldwork placements within our catchment area, which may require relocation outside of London.

 Close ties to world‑class hospitals, community agencies and private facilities provide the opportunity for you to engage in varied clinical experiences.